ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 Can I customize the UPP output?
 ===============================

-Starting with v1.1.0, you may customize your output following the instructions in :ref:`UPP-output`.
+Starting with v1.1.0, you may customize your output following the instructions in  :numref:`Section %s <UPP_output_files>`_.

 How do I find out which platforms are preconfigured for the MR Weather App?
 ===========================================================================